Print PDF

 • MGKF assisted developers of a proposed ethanol refining facility in Pennsylvania.

-• The firm assisted refiners with specific regulatory and permitting requirements associated with renewable/clean fuels, including securing permits for an ethanol production plant and providing regulatory counseling regarding compliance with the Renewable Identification Number ("RIN") program.
+• The firm assisted refiners with specific regulatory and permitting requirements associated with renewable/clean fuels, including securing permits for an ethanol production plant and providing regulatory counseling regarding compliance with the Renewable Identification Number (RIN) program.

 Special Alerts